 Article IV.
-Driver Membership Entitlements
+Membership Entitlements

-4.01 Driving Members in good standing are entitled to the following benefits.
+Section 4.01 General, Tyro and Competition Members in good standing are entitled to the following benefits.

 - (a) Members receive a subscription of TRANSMISSIONS.
-Any rules printed in the publication will be effective on the date of publication. - 1) Email version of Transmissions is free - 2) Paper version is \$25.00 per year - (b) Members are entitled to advertise in the Classified Ads in TRANSMISSIONS for one-half the listed price. - (c) Members are entitled to a discount on all FRCCA merchandise - (d) All FRCCA cardholders receive a discount on the entry fees to FRCCA seminars.

-- (e) New members receive a one time only gift of three (3) sets of race car numbers. - (f) Three (3) FRCCA decals - (g) An FRCCA uniform patch in their initial package at no cost. - (h) New members may receive one printed FRCCA General Competition Rules Book at no cost upon request.
-Additional printed version they are available for Fifteen dollars (\$15) each. - (i) The rules book is available on the web site or via email free of charge
+Any rules printed in the publication will be effective on the date of publication. - 1) Email version of Transmissions is free - 2) Paper version is \$25.00 per year - 3) Members are entitled to advertise in the Classified Ads in TRANSMISSIONS for one-half the listed price. - 4) Members are entitled to a discount on all FRCCA merchandise - 5) All FRCCA cardholders receive a discount on the entry fees to FRCCA seminars. - 6) New members (Driving) receive a one time only gift of three (3) sets of race car numbers. - 7) Three (3) FRCCA decals - 8) An FRCCA uniform patch in their initial package at no cost. - New members may receive one printed FRCCA General Competition Rules Book at no cost upon request.
+Additional printed version they are available for Fifteen dollars (\$15) each. - 10) The rules book is available on the web site or via email free of charge